SRI Abécédaire

 Social Bonds have grown particularly strongly in 2020 in the context of the Covid-related health crisis.
 Since then, they have continued to grow but at a slower pace and represent about 15% of the market.
 The interest of issuers is partly linked to the need for a Just Transition, which integrates social criteria into environmental projects.

 The Social Bond market is framed by the Social Bonds Principles* but it is a “self-labeled” market, where each investor qualifies the sustainability of its issues.
 This is why Ostrum AM has dedicated analysts who have developed tools and methodologies for analysis and rating specific to Social Bonds, in order to select the most qualitative.
-At the end of September 2023, Social Bonds represented 12% of the €32 billion in sustainable bonds in which we are invested for our clients.
+At the end of June 2024, Social Bonds represented 10% of the €40 billion in sustainable bonds in which we are invested for our clients.

 * International Capital Market Association (ICMA)